JurajKubelka/DiscordSt/src/Discord-Core-Tests.package/DSGuildTextChannelTest.class/README.md

-A DSTextChannelTest is a test class for testing the behavior of DSTextChannel.
+A DSGuildTextChannelTest is a test class for testing the behavior of DSGuildTextChannel.